 The road next to the shopping centre was rebuilt at the same time as the shops were built.
 On this road, a bus-stop was built without a proper bypass for bikes.
 Was this the work of the same architect ?
 As it happens, this bus stop is in a location where few people cycle so the consequences of this mistake are not so serious as they could have been.
 This is a mainly car through route, unravelled from main bicycle routes.
 However, bad design like this is surely not needed by Assen or any city which seeks to grow it's cycling modal share.

 People sometimes think we "cherry pick" what we show about this city. i.e. that we only show the best things and miss out the worst.
 This is not true.
 The network of very high quality cycling provision really does go very nearly everywhere.
 Small parts which fall below the best standard are not extraordinarily terrible.
 Take for example the cycle-lane at the bus-stop shown here.
 This lane is smooth and of a decent width, it's just not up to the standard of other things in the city.
-However, this alone is not to the standard required to make cycling subjectively safe and attractive to all, but
+However, this is not to the standard required to make cycling subjectively safe and attractive to all so we must criticise it.

 So much for what has been achieved by Assen in the last six years, now for a prediction about what will happen in the next few months.